compas-ITA19/Assignment-SD1/README.md

 ## Part 2: Update cables

-The objective of this part of the assignment is to update the force densities of all edges belonging to a cable at once, rather then updating them one by one.
+The objective of this part of the assignment is to update the force densities of all edges belonging to a cable at once, rather than updating them one by one.

 To select an edge of the mesh in Rhino: